lrdj/goodlookslikethis/_cases_leadership/saas-scaleup.md

 ---
 layout: 2023/case
-title: "Strategy workshops for a Barcelona-based SaaS"
+title: "Leadership workshops for a Barcelona-based SaaS"

 subtitle: >
   There are times when organisations get all the right people in all the right places but the right outcomes don't quite surface.